Borjabor/UrbanEcologyResearchTrend/README.md

 Now let's compare urban ecology research growth against general ecology research to understand if urban environments are gaining research attention faster than the field as a whole.

-Since the overlapped lines for yearly published papers showed similar curves, and the above analysis revealed the exponential growth model to be a better fit for urban ecology, we'll assume the same to be true for general ecology, and go straight into only comparing both with an exponential model.
+Since the overlapped lines for yearly published papers showed similar curves, and the above analysis revealed the exponential growth model to be a better fit for urban ecology, we'll assume the same to be true for general ecology and go straight into only comparing both with an exponential model.

 EXPONENTIAL GROWTH COMPARISON: URBAN ECOLOGY vs GENERAL ECOLOGY: